 |Programming languages||Depending on the purpose, we use these languages for coding.|

-Encryption helps in accessing unauthorised data with emails, bank details etc, as keeping secure communication between the two parties involved.
-This can be done via “Scrambling” the data sent from one to another person as lengthy code by making it unreadable whoever tries to access it.
+Encryption helps in accessing unauthorized data with emails, bank details, etc, as keeping secure communication between the two parties involved.
+This can be done via “Scrambling” the data sent from one to another person as lengthy code by making it unreadable to whoever tries to access it.

 In the data encryption, the receiver and the sender parties only can Decrypt the data scrambled into readable content.
 This can be achieved by “Keys”, which provides access to make the data Readable and Unreadable.

-Today, criminals and hackers find new ways in “Cracking” encrypted documents by finding loops in encrypted algorithms.
-That is how they can find out the necessary key used for reading the information in the plain text.
+Today, criminals and hackers find new ways to “Cracking” encrypted documents by finding loops in encrypted algorithms.
+That is how they can find out the necessary key used for reading the information in plain text.

 There are other ways in earlier days where they simply test with all the possible keys provided.
-But, nowadays, it is performed by the computers which are capable of calculating billions of keys/second, and this method is called as “Brute Force.”
+But, nowadays, it is performed by computers that are capable of calculating billions of keys/second, and this method is called “Brute Force.”

 The perfect way to bypass encryption is to steal the key simply.
-If a hacker can insert a keylogger in our system, he will read all necessary activities by recording.
+If a hacker can insert a keylogger into our system, he will read all the necessary activities by recording.
 The best way to protect ourselves by updating anti-malware programs regularly.

 Hashing is commonly used by DB-servers and is a cryptographic method.
-It is a straight cryptographic algorithm which provides unique string for each input.
-For example, when creating an account and password, server stores hash version of the data, and when logging in, it hashes the stored data and checks whether both of them are same or not for validation.
+It is a straight cryptographic algorithm that provides a unique string for each input.
+For example, when creating an account and password, the server stores a hash version of the data, and when logging in, it hashes the stored data and checks whether both of them are the same or not for validation.

-In a few cases, cryptographic security is also capable of securing brute force violation.
+In a few cases, cryptographic security is also capable of securing brute force violations.
 Brute force violation needs to try every possible way to break into the encrypted scheme and this takes a lot of time for succeeding.
-Probably, in many customer forms, encryptions use 128/256 bit keys.
+Probably, in many customer forms, encryptions use 128/256-bit keys.